benny-png/ENERGY-EFFICIENCY-IndustrialMachines-AI-PROJECT/README.md

 4. **Develop the GUI** (Future Work):

-   - Use of PYQT5 is in progress (hopefully might share) `pyqt.py` to create a testing interface for interacting with the detection results and implementing AR features.
+   - Use of PYQT5 and Java app is in progress (hopefully might share) `pyqt.py` to create a testing interface for interacting with the detection results and implementing AR features.

 ## License